WIPACrepo/iceprod/docs/server/details/index.rst

 |     In functional programming, function signatures can be changed by filling in only some of the arguments and treating that as a new function.
 Python allows this with the ``functools.partial()`` built-in.

 Most of the code in the IceProd server uses the functional programming style, though there is some of the first style in the GridFTP python bindings.

-Internal RPC
-^^^^^^^^^^^^

-RPC that is internal to the server is handled by an RPC service created on top of Tornado sockets.
-This is the primary link between different components of the server and the database module.

-Proxying
-^^^^^^^^

-Proxying is taken care of by Squid Cache, if configured.
-IceProd can start its own squid or use an external squid.

 Download
 """"""""